 Provides advanced description for the structure of different materials including metals, ceramics and polymers.
 Examines material defects, and the fundamentals of mechanical, electrical, magnetic and optical properties.
 Covers the connection between material properties, structure and function.
 Addresses different modes of material failure such as fracture, creep and fatigue.
+Graded as Pass/No Pass.
 Prerequisite: admission to the PhD-MSE program.

 MSE 510 Thermodynamics in Materials Science and Engineering (3-0-3).
 Covers the basic concepts and laws of thermodynamics and their applications.
 Focuses on the use of internal energy, enthalpy, entropy and Gibbs free energy; Maxwell relations; ideal and real cycles and processes; chemical equilibrium; phases and solutions, phase equilibrium and other applications.
+Graded as Pass/No Pass.
 Prerequisite: admission to the PhD-MSE program.